rbhogal/get-fit-app/README.md

 ## If I Had More Time I Would Add This
 ### Quick Add Meals
-Favorite/Save meals to quick add later
+Favorite/Save meals to quickly add later
 ### Weight Log
 A weight log to track your daily weight with graph and calculations to see trends